-The pump size/ serial number will be engraved on the nameplate typically.
-The nameplate is attached to the discharge head assembly.
+The typical nomenclature above is the general guide to the VTP configuration description.
 Identify the actual pump size and serial number from the pump nameplate.
-The driver will have a separate nameplate attached to it.
+The driver will have a separate nameplate attached it.

-Discharge head nomenclature
+3.2.2 Discharge head nomenclature

 Consists of alphanumeric code as follows.

-Examples: 10HF20, 6TF16,......
+Examples: 8W16, 10HF20, 6TF16,.....